rapidsai/ucx-py/docs/source/configuration.rst

 ``UCX_MEMTYPE_CACHE``

-This is UCX Memory optimization which toggles whether UCX library intercepts cu*alloc* calls.
+This is a UCX Memory optimization which toggles whether UCX library intercepts cu*alloc* calls.
 UCX-PY defaults this value to  ``n``.
 There `known issues <https://github.com/openucx/ucx/wiki/NVIDIA-GPU-Support#known-issues>`_ when using this feature.

 Values: n